GruppJa/TentaKiller/README.md

 Exam View Page
 Challange View/Edit Page(s)
 Sync.
 (Bind) VoiceEnabled CheckBox with MainWindow.VoiceEnabled instead of ToggleButton.VoiceEnabled (BUG it is enabled, but reverse for some reason)
+BUG navigate to a exam, add a challange, navigate back to same exam, CRASH!

 # DONE
 Remove Exam